-01:14 PM to 02:56 PM
+01:15 PM to 03:00 PM

-04:37 PM to 06:19 PM
+04:45 PM to 06:30 PM

-09:50 AM to 11:32 AM
+09:46 AM to 11:31 AM

-Women folks perform Aadi Perukku Pooja on the banks of the river.
-They take holy dip in the river and wear new clothes.
-Aadi Perukku Pooja includes water rituals include placing special lamps on the river.
-Women also perform sacred sumangali puja and offer new mangal sutras (sacred thread) to other married women.
+Womenfolk perform Aadi Perukku Pooja on the banks of the river.
+They take a holy dip in the river and wear new clothes.
+Aadi Perukku Pooja involves water rituals that include letting special lamps float on the river.
+Women also perform sacred Sumangali Pooja (‘Sumangali’ means a married woman who lives with her husband) and offer new ‘Mangal Sutras’ (sacred marital thread) to other married women.

 The sacred scriptures prescribe fire ceremony, Abishekam (hydration ceremony), Pooja/Archana (Light and Sound ceremony), Yantra and Mantra (special sounds) as the ways to offer your prayer to the divine.
 Out of these, fire ceremony is the most evolved spiritual technology on earth to connect with the divine beings.
 Participate in the remedial services to clear your karma and receive the blessings.